 Fold the binding up, then back down even with edge of the quilt.
 Begin stitching 1/4" from the binding fold, backstitch to secure and continue sewing.
 Repeat at all corners.
 When nearing the starting point, leave at least 12" of the quilt edge unbound and a 10" to 12" binding tail.
 Smooth the beginning tail over the ending tail.
-Following the cut edge of the beginning tail, draw a line on the ending tail at a 45° angle.
-To add a seam allowance, draw a cutting line 1⁄2'' out from the first line; make sure it guides you to cut the binding tail 1⁄2'' longer than the first line.
-Cut on this second line.
+Following the cut edge of line on the ending tail at a 45° angle.
+To add a seam allowance, draw a cutting line $\frac{1}{2}$ out from the first line; make sure it guides you to cut the binding tail $\frac{1}{2}$